basilfisk/UI2/example/docs/example.md

 node server.js &
 ~~~

-Check the server is running and listening on the correct port.
+Check the server is running and listening on the correct port specified in `config.json`.

 ~~~bash
 ps -ef | grep server.js | grep -v grep